-Professional WordPress enthusiast and developer with a recent interest in Laravel.
-When not doing WordPress, he enjoys Netflix and playing Nintendo.
+Professional software developer with extensive experience in Laravel and WordPress.
+When not writing code, he enjoys Netflix and playing Nintendo.
 He is also available for freelance opportunities.
 Get in touch to hash out the details.

 I think I’m burnt out.
 Wow.
 Super surprising.
 The real question, is what the fuck am I burnt out on?

 In the past few weeks, I’ve tried to look at every area of my life and take a break from what I can.
 My coworkers graciously picked up my slack at work for a few days, though I know my productivity since coming back has suffered.
 It’s so hard to focus.
 I can usually wake up after a good night’s sleep, 8 hours or more, and then by the time I walk to my office, the dread has set in.